arshwell/monolith/README.md

 Simple to learn and use:
 >  ArshWell started from the idea of a fast and clean framework.
->  Used as submodule project or directly as subfolder.
 ---

 ### Tech

 ArshWell uses next technologies:

-- [MySQL] - Project uses SQL
+- [MySQL] - Package uses SQL
 - [PHP 7.3+] - Also some OOP features (ex: DB)
 - [SASS] - A good fit CSS extension language for ArshWell
-- [JS Vanilla functions] - Built-in helpfull functions (ex: Web, Form)
+- [JS Vanilla functions] - Built-in helpful functions (ex: Web, Form)
 - [jQuery] - default JS library

 ### Installation

-You need only:

-- [ArshWell ZIP] - Upload zip file throw FTP/SFTP
-- [unzip.php] - Call this file throw browser
+- Include this package (arsavinel/arshwell) in your project composer
+- Run `composer install`

 ### Features